 Takapuna Police shares the top 3 tips to get better cut through on cases

 1. Provide the best CCTV footage you can, as quickly as you can (you can do this easily by uploading this to the evidence locker).
-With easy access to CCTV footage, police can action your intel and prevent that offender from creating more harm in your community.
+With easy access to CCTV footage, police can action your intel and prevent that subject from creating more harm in your community.

 2. Report incidents that clearly state who witnessed this event.
 Accurately recording who witnessed each aspect of the incident will prevent confusion and reduce significant delays in investigation and prosecution.